- Classic™ Series

 Operable walls shall refer specifically to automatic vertically retractable acoustic interior glass walls that, when in the down position (closed) are hard, rigid, flat, plumb walls, made of a grid of rectangular panels, and when are lifted (opened), fold upward (vertically) without the use of any manual labor, in a manner similar to an accordion, into a pocket in the ceiling, between roof joists, or up between built in bulkheads.

-The operable wall shall be opened and closed using two push button switches wired in series with power controlled by a single, three position key switch.
-Turning the key from the “off” position shall cause the operable wall to move in the designated direction “up” or “down” once both push buttons are depressed.
-When hand pressure is removed, the operable wall shall immediately stop.
+The operable wall shall be opened and closed, in the standard scenario, using two push button switches wired in series with power controlled by a single, three position key switch, or, in the optional scenario, using two touch screen operator stations.
+In the standard, push button scenario, turning the key from the “off” position shall cause the wall to move in the designated direction “up” or “down” once both push buttons are depressed.
+In the optional, touch screen scenario, pressing and holding the up or down directional arrow symbol on one touch screen while simultaneously pressing and holding the button symbol on the second screen shall cause the wall to move in the selected direction.
+In both scenarios, when hand pressure is removed, the wall shall immediately stop.
 The operable wall shall stop in a quick and positive fashion without coasting.
-As a normal part of the operation, it shall be possible to partially open (or close) the operable wall, stop it and then reverse the operation.
-There shall be two (2) switches per operable wall, located on opposite sides of the operable wall at opposite ends of the wall, wired in series.
-One switch shall be equipped with an LED that flashes fault codes in case of a failure with the electrical system.
+As a normal part of the operation, it shall be possible to partially open (or close) the wall, stop it and then reverse the operation.
+There shall be two (2) switches per operable wall, located on opposite sides of the wall at opposite ends of the wall, wired in series.
+In the standard condition, one switch shall be equipped with an LED that flashes fault codes in case of a failure with the electrical system.
+In the optional, touch screen scenario, the screens will display faults in case of a failure with the electrical system.

 The motor assembly is mounted directly above the centre line of the operable wall.
 Support steel is only required at one location